garyh6156/sep10-freedom-project/blog/entry05.md

 ## Content
 The tool that l learn about was Aframe, and it was nice.
 Aframe was a simple tool that you can use to create animation and other 3D scenes but mostly it helps you build a VR experiences.
 I learn most my information on [Renne Castro YouTube Video](https://www.youtube.com/playlist?list=PLWkWuhMLkR7D_VSEMkj45NIgF8i2dlUce) He teach and show Aframe through lesson,there was lesson 1.1 to lesson 4.5.
 He teach you and showing you example of Aframe in every video lesson that he did.
+Also in this [Aframe Website](https://aframe.io/examples/showcase/webgpu/) it shows a lot of example of Aframe that other's people had make and many code that you can use with Aframe.